Michigan Hourly Paycheck Calculator

 How Your Michigan Paycheck Works

-Your net pay equals gross hourly wages (regular, overtime, differentials, tips, bonuses) minus pretax deductions; then minus FICA, federal income tax, Michigan state withholding, and any applicable city income tax.
-The calculator itemizes hours, rates, taxable wages, withholdings, deductions, and your final take-home.
+Your net pay equals gross wages (regular, overtime, differentials, tips, bonuses) minus pretax deductions, then minus FICA, federal income tax, Michigan state withholding, and any applicable city income tax.
+The calculator itemizes hours, rates, taxable wages, withholdings, deductions, and final take-home pay.

 - Inputs: Hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, city/residency, deductions.